Covid is war & Vaccine is weapon !

-Sunny Rai · January 2, 2022 · 5 min read
+Sunny Rai · January 2, 2022 · 4 min read

-Metaphors are conceptual constructs designed by our mind to establish an analogy between two apparently unrelated domains.
-Lakoff and Johnson in their book ‘Metaphors we live by’ defined metaphors as a tool that enables people to use what they know about their direct physical and social experiences to understand more abstract things like work, time, mental activity and feelings.
+Metaphors are cognitive constructs that connects apparently unrelated domains.
+Lakoff and Johnson defined metaphors as a tool that enables people to use what they know about their direct physical and social experiences to understand more abstract things like work, time, mental activity and feelings.

 dream